 Categorizing clocks into groups can be difficult because of the various names given to them.
 Savage and Polite's Antique Clock Price Guide has 44 categories of clocks represented.
 You can see images of each style of clock on their site.
 Collectible clocks can be broken down even more by adding subcategories.
-The following list of collectible and antique clocks is a list of the most popular clocks to collect, but there are other types and styles too.
+The following list of collectible and antique clocks is a list of the most popular clocks to collect, but there are other types and styles, too.

-One of the most well known Blinker clocks is the Felix the Cat Blinker that was popular in the early part of the 1900s.
-The eyes moved in time to the pendulum which looked like the cat's tail.
+One of the most well-known Blinker clocks--a distinctively vintage style--is the Felix the Cat Blinker that was popular in the early to mid-20th century.
+On Felix specifically, the eyes moved in time to the pendulum which looked like the cat's tail.
 Sometimes only the eyes moved depending on the character.
-While cats were a popular theme for this type of clock, there were other figures as well.
+While cats were a popular thematic choice for this type of clock, there were other figures as well.

 Kitchen Clocks or Gingerbread Clocks

 The Gingerbread clock was a purely American clock that was produced in mass quantities in the latter 19th century.
 It was found in the kitchens of lower and middle-class homes.
 The oak or walnut cases were press-molded and were highly decorated.
 All of the period's major clockmakers made this type of clock.
 Oak kitchen clocks can be found for $100 and up, while the walnut variety may go for considerably more.
 This type is rarely reproduced, meaning that most gingerbread clocks are authentic.

 Tall case clocks may also be called long case clocks, the origins of which their colloquial name of grandfather and grandmother clock explains.
 These clocks were first made in the 17th century, and stand on the floor and have weight driven movements contained in the upper part of the clock, also called the hood.
 The tall case allows for the weights to drop the correct distance to keep proper time and it also protects them.